 - Andy Gryc, automotive product marketing manager, QNX Software Systems Limited, a subsidiary of BlackBerry

 As far as cost is concerned, it’s important to consider that while Qt for Application Development has both free and commercially-licensed versions, the embedded device version, Qt for Device Creation, is available only under commercial license.
-You can see a license comparison and pricing of Qt options here.

 For both Qt and Storyboard, the actual cost to you depends on the type of license and number of development seats.
 The overall project cost, however, is dependent on how many cycles of design, development, and testing you go through to release your product.